ichayer/park-sync-booking/README.md

 Sample scripts are provided in the `scripts` folder.
 Update script flags values to match your environment.

-> Note: this scripts MUST be executed from the root of the project.
+> Note: this scripts MUST be executed from the root of the project and they must use absolute paths

 ## Add executions permissions to scripts
 ```bash